zn1e/Lotto-Stats/README.md

 # Lotto NZ Analytics

-Simple program for displaying the winning lotto numbers with their analytics.
+Program for displaying the winning lotto numbers with their analytics.